A domain name is more than just an address; it’s an identity, a brand’s virtual storefront. But, like all things, domains have a beginning and an end.

-- Full Control to Owners: Just as you have the keys to your home, you have full control over your domain during the active period.
+- Just as you have the keys to your home, you have full control over your domain during the active period.
 This means you can adjust its settings as you see fit.
 Whether it’s changing where the domain points to (DNS settings) or setting up redirects (forwarding), you’re in the driver’s seat.

-In simple terms, the active period is when your domain is doing its job, guiding visitors to your online space and giving you the tools to manage it effectively.
+The active period is when your domain is doing its job, guiding visitors to your online space and giving you the tools to manage it effectively.

 While the active period is when your domain is at its prime, it’s essential to be aware of what happens when the registration nears its end.

 Domains don’t last indefinitely.
 When the time you’ve paid for runs out and if you don’t renew, your domain enters the expiration phase.